Trump, getting facts wrong, says he may free Blagojevich

 The 62-year-old Democrat, who was once best known and the butt of jokes for his thick, meticulously coiffed hair, is seven years into a lengthy sentence for extortion, bribery and other wide-ranging political corruption.

 “I thought he was treated unbelievably unfairly,” Trump told reporters aboard Air Force One this week about Blagojevich.
 He added: “I’m thinking about commuting his sentence very strongly.”
+Trump on Thursday took to Twitter , saying that many people have asked him to look into commuting Blagojevich’s sentence.
+“White House staff is continuing the review of this matter,” Trump tweeted.

-Trump’s comments on Blagojevich’s case contained several errors and underplayed the severity of the crimes, which included attempting to sell an appointment to the U.S. Senate seat vacated when Barack Obama won the presidency in 2008.
+Trump’s comments aboard Air Force One on Blagojevich’s case contained several errors and underplayed the severity of the crimes, which included attempting to sell an appointment to the U.S. Senate seat vacated when Barack Obama won the presidency in 2008.

 A look at Blagojevich’s crimes, Trump’s characterization of them and why the president may be taking a special interest in the case: